We want to tell you about these operations, which allow deleting parts of a thyroid gland without making scars on your neck.

 Most often, it happens during the dysfunction of a thyroid gland, and when a non-cancerous or cancerous growth occurs.
 As for the function, this is about:

-- Hypofunction of a thyroid gland when it doesn’t secret enough hormones.
+- Hypofunction of a thyroid gland when it doesn’t secrete enough hormones.
 It leads to an energy loss, chill, and fatigue… Very often nodules are found incidentally as they have no symptoms.
-In most cases, a doctor in charge sends patients to us when he has suspicions after a palpation or during the treatment of another disease.
+In most cases, a doctor in charge sends patients to us when he has suspicions after palpation or during the treatment of another disease.
 In most cases these nodules are non-cancerous.

 What check-up needs to be undergone to know is it a cancerous or non-cancerous growth?

 It is worth beginning with an echography and a dosage of TSH that allows estimating the function of a thyroid gland.
 When a nodule is less than 1 centimeter, it is enough just to keep an eye on it.
 If it is more than 1 centimeter, it is better to undergo surgery.
 “Check-up in one day” is a very convenient innovation: patients have their results during the day, and if it is necessary, they can visit the surgeon and plan their operation on the same day before they come back home.